wirelane/devrupt-hospitality/README.md

 ## Business Case

 As a hotel owner, I want my guests to be able to charge their electric vehicles (EV) regardless of any membership with electric mobility providers (EMP) or direct payment options.
-Guests should be able pay for the charging service together with the hotel invoice.
+Guests should be able to pay for the charging service together with the hotel invoice.

 With the Wirelane <-> Apaleo integration, the guest can initiate a charging session by scanning the QR code at the charging station and providing the booking reference.